MadMatcher/MadLib/docs/madlib-technical-guide.md

 * First, we detect and drop all columns with too many missing values (above null_threshold).
 Then we analyze the remaining columns to detect their types (e.g., numeric vs text).
 We also compute the average token count for each tokenizer-column combination.
 * Then we create the following features:
-    + *Exact Match Features*: Created for all columns that pass the null threshold.
+    + *Exact Match Features*: Created for all columns.
      ```python
      # Every column gets an exact match feature
      ExactMatchFeature(column_name, column_name)